 As a final case in point, it is worth mentioning that the EWG – a non-profit environmental research organisation specialising in sunscreen products – are of the opinion that manufacturers should stop selling high SPF products altogether.
 Australian authorities have already put a cap on SPF values at 30, and European and Japanese regulators at 50.
 Even though such policy decisions have not yet been implemented in the USA, the FDA is currently working towards implementing similar caps.

-For these reasons, Suntribe only offer SPF 20 and SPF 30 sunscreens, with Non-Nano Zinc Oxide as a natural, mineral UV-filter.
+For these reasons, Suntribe only offers SPF 20 and SPF 30 sunscreens, with non-nano zinc oxide as a natural, mineral UV-filter.
 Our sunscreens are a lovely mix of that and organic oils, butters and waxes to grant you a smooth consistency, water resistance, protection from 94 to 97% of all UVB rays, plus superb protection from UVA rays.
 At Suntribe, it is our mission to provide you with worry-free sunscreens.

 Written by Karl Roos – January 12, 2020